-To assist faculty with creating ADA compliant materials for their courses, e-Learning Services recommends the following resources:
+To assist faculty and Staff with creating accessible materials for web delivery, e-Learning Services recommends the following resources:

-All LCSC instructors are automatically enrolled in the Universal Design for Learning training course located in Blackboard.
-It is accessed in the "My Organizations" area.
-If you do not see the course in Blackboard, contact your Instructional Designer.
+All LCSC instructors are automatically enrolled in the Universal Design for Learning training course, Access for All, located in Canvas.
+If you do not see the course in Canvas, contact your Instructional Designer.

 The purpose of this course is to provide faculty with resources for bringing online course content up to the standards outlined in the Americans with Disabilities Act.